Green Infrastructure

 Scope of the Problem

-Look no further than the 2015 JCEC Sponsored Tree Canopy Study (satellite study) to learn more about why Street Trees are so important - according to that study back then, only 17% of the city was eco-serviced by trees!
-For cities our size, and in our geography, recommended tree canopy coverage is 44%.
-We are extremely deficient in our current tree inventory. with the new estimated JC Tree Canopy cover at only 10.9% (Aug 2020)
+Look no further than the 2015 JCEC Sponsored Tree Canopy Study (satellite study) to learn more about why street trees are so important.
+According to that study back then, only 17% of the city was eco-serviced by trees!
+For cities our size, and in our geography, recommended tree canopy coverage is 25 - 35%.
+We are extremely deficient in our current tree inventory, with the new estimated JC Tree Canopy cover at only 10.9 (August 2020).

-• This 17% statistic does not reflect a walkabout assessment by JC Parks & Forestry completed during that period which determined that 20% of the Trees in City Parks were dead or dying.
+This 17% statistic does not reflect a walkabout assessment by JC Parks & Forestry completed during that period which determined that 20% of the trees in city parks were dead or dying.
 What that means, is that 17% statistic is really 13.6%.
-(It is a credible idea, that the dead or dieing trees statistic in Parks is not limited to just Parks, but applies across the City to Street Trees as well)
+It is a credible idea, that the dead or dying trees statistic in parks is not limited to just parks, but applies across the city to street trees as well!

-This was a very successful pilot and we learned A Lot - we mapped over 3600 Trees & Empty Tree Pits thru the Fall of 2019 and then developed a report recommending we launch a City Sponsored full scale Tree Mapping Census Campaign, Training Citizen Scientists as Tree Ambassadors to crowdsource Tree Inventory Data.
+This was a very successful pilot and we learned a lot, mapping over 3,600 trees & empty tree pits through the fall of 2019.
+We then developed a report recommending we launch a city sponsored full scale tree mapping census campaign, training citizens as tree ambassadors to crowdsource inventory data.

-And finally, it's not only about just planting more trees, but protecting and maintaining the trees we do have.
-Chopping off Tree Canopies continue in JC both by PSE&G and DPW / Parks & Forestry - why do we allow this?
-Also, to help our existing Trees thrive more stewardship is needed.
-Compacted Tree Pits prevent Trees from absorbing as much stormwater as they might otherwise and we recommend a combination of compost and mulch to break up the compacted soil and re-invigorate the Trees’ health.
+It's not only about just planting more trees, but protecting and maintaining the trees we do have.
+Chopping off tree canopies is continued in JC both by PSE&G and DPW/Parks & Forestry - why do we allow this?
+To help our existing trees thrive, more stewardship is needed.
+Compacted tree pits prevent trees from absorbing as much stormwater as they might otherwise, and we recommend a combination of compost and mulch to break up the compacted soil and re-invigorate the trees’ health.

 Good stewardship begins at the beginning.
-In 2016 SJC and the NJ Tree Foundation co-hosted a Treekeepers Workshop (supported by Dickinson Highschool, JC DPW / Parks & Forestry and the JC Parks Coalition) teaching us the importance of planting "the right tree, in the right place, in the right way."
-More information on Tree Stewardship courtesy of NJ Tree Foundation can be found here.
+In 2016, SJC and the NJ Tree Foundation co-hosted a Treekeepers Workshop (supported by Dickinson High School, JC DPW/Parks & Forestry and the JC Parks Coalition) teaching us the importance of planting "the right tree, in the right place, in the right way."
+Our Tree Stewardship activities have now taken on a life of its own with SJC being the lead urban forestry advocacy organization in Jersey City.

-#TreeSpeech is a perfect example of an SJC +ART collaborative project.
+#TreeSpeech is a perfect example of an SJC + ART collaborative project.
 This successful project raised awareness about Jersey City’s need for more trees and our JC OpenTreeMap initiatives in a clever social media campaign.
-Thank you Anne Percoco !
-Brilliant community awareness and stewardship initiative, can't wait to get started on #TREESPEECH again this 2019 season :-) For more information on #TreeSpeech click here.
+Thank you to Anne Percoco for this brilliant community awareness and stewardship initiative, can't wait to get started on #TreeSpeech again in the future.

 Rain Gardens & Bioswales